knthmn/docker-borgmatic-rclone/README.md

 * healthchecks.io can be used to monitor the jobs by setting `CHECKURL_CREATE` and `CHECKURL_CHECK`.
 * The create task can be run at the start of the container by setting `AT_START=1`.
 * Arguments for rclone can be changed by `RCLONE_ARGS`, default is `--fast-list --delete-after --delete-excluded`
+* Arguments for the check task can be changed by `CHECK_OPTS`, default is empty.

 ## Notes
 I created this container because it suits my workflow for creating backups.
 I was originally using both `pfidr34/docker-rclone` and `b3vis/docker-borgmatic`.
 It bugged me that `b3vis/docker-borgmatic` didn't have the feature to act as another user.
 I thought it would be a good exercise for me to create my own image.